 Ever wondered how these little sticky-backed beauties (stickers) are made?

-We’re going to show you how in a simple step by step guide.
+We’re going to show you the ins and outs of custom sticker printing in a simple step by step guide.

 This is probably the most important but underappreciated step in the process as it impacts everything that follows.

 Inputting registration marks to ensure they’re cut accurately

 Adjust colors to CMYK to ensure they print correctly

 Nest the artwork to be the most efficient use of space on the vinyl